usfcs-scholars/start2019/dining.md

     Students that are also in the <a href="/">Community Engaged Scholars in CS</a> scholarship program will have their meal plans supplemented to allow participation in the head start program.
   </div>
 </article>

+## Student Socials

+Snacks will be provided at the optional student socials on Monday, Tuesday, Wednesday, and Thursday.
+There is no social planned for Friday.